Master's of Education (M.Ed.) in Educational Leadership

 After being accepted in Educational Leadership M.Ed. program:

-- After reviewing the acceptance materials, contact your assigned advisor if you have any questions
+- Reviewing the acceptance materials and contact your advisor if you have any questions

 - Review the Graduate School’s Policies